 Are you looking for ways to prepare cheap smoothies on a budget?
 The beauty of blended drinks is that they don’t need to cost the earth to be nutritious.
 So, how do you keep ingredient costs affordable without scrimping on flavour?

-In this article – we share our top 10 tips for preparing cheap healthy smoothies on a budget along with lots of 3-ingredient recipes that you can make for pennies!
+In this article – we share our top 10 tips for preparing cheap healthy smoothies on a budget along with 3-ingredient recipes that you can make for pennies!